AcaciaLinux/cleaf/USAGE.md

 > **Warning**
 >
 > At this stage leaf has no configuration, except you have one located at `/etc/leaf/leaf.conf`.
-Tt will write to your ROOT (/) and install any package can and will override your running system's programs, which will almost certainly lead to issues.
+It will write to your ROOT (/) and installing any package can and will override your running system's programs, which will almost certainly lead to issues.
 Fortunately `leaf` warns you by exiting gently and giving you an error message explaining that the files of the package to install are already existing and that it can not continue its operation.

 ### Installing packages